Holed cone structures on 3-manifolds: Definition of holed cone structures

 \section{Definition of holed cone structures}

 Hyperbolic metrics on a manifold are Riemannian metrics with constant sectional curvature $-1$.
 Equivalently, they are modeled by the hyperbolic space $\bbH^{n}$ of constant sectional curvature $-1$.
-According to \cite{cooper2000three}, a (hyperbolic) cone-manifold is a topological manifold with a complete path metric (called a \emph{cone metric}) which can be triangulated into hyperbolic simplices.
-(Although it does not matter in 3 dimensions, the link of each simplex in this triangulation is needed to be piecewise linearly homeomorphic to a standard sphere.)
+According to \cite{CHK00}, a (hyperbolic) cone-manifold is a topological manifold with a complete path metric (called a \emph{cone metric}) which can be triangulated into hyperbolic simplices.
+Although it does not matter in 3 dimensions, the link of each simplex in this triangulation is needed to be piecewise linearly homeomorphic to a standard sphere.

 The \emph{singular locus} of a cone-manifold consists of the points with no neighborhood isometric to a hyperbolic ball.
-We consider 3-dimensional cone-manifolds whose singular locus consists of closed geodesics.
+We consider 3-dimensional cone-manifolds whose singular locus consists of simple closed geodesics.
 Then locally a cone metric has the form

 in cylindrical coordinates around an axis, where $r$ is the distance from the axis, $z$ is the distance along the axis, and $\theta$ is the angle measured modulo the \emph{cone angle} $\theta_{0} > 0$.
 If a cone angle is equal to $2\pi$, then the metric is smooth around the point.
-By generalizing the notion, a cusp of a hyperbolic 3-manifold is regarded as a component of the singular locus with cone angle zero.

 Let $X$ be an oriented 3-manifold, and let $\Sigma$ be a union of disjoint circles in $X$.
 A cone metric on $(X,\Sigma)$ is a metric on $X$ such that $X$ is a cone-manifold with singular locus $\Sigma$.
 We allow that a cone angle is equal to $0$ or $2\pi$.
+By generalizing the notion, we say that a component $\Sigma_{i}$ of $\Sigma$ has cone angle zero if the metric around $\Sigma_{i}$ is a cusp neighborhood of $\Sigma_{i}$.
+In this case, the metric is defined outside $\Sigma_{i}$.
 We call a component of $\Sigma$ a \emph{cone locus}.
-A \emph{cone structure} on $(X,\Sigma)$ is an isometry class of a cone metric on $(X,\Sigma)$, where two metrics are equivalent if there is an isometry isotopic to the identity between them.
+A \emph{cone structure} on $(X,\Sigma)$ is an equivalence class of a cone metric on $(X,\Sigma)$, where two metrics are \emph{equivalent} if there is an isometry isotopic to the identity between them, and the intermediate maps in the isotopy preserve $\Sigma$ setwise.

 We introduce holed cone structures on $(X,\Sigma)$ as a generalization of cone structures.